-Commonly referred to as dirt weed, it is the lowest quality of all cannabis grades.
+Commonly referred to as dirt weed, it is the lowest quality of all in the cannabis grading system.
 Most times, it is remnants of an extracted (butane-blasted) cannabis flower sold for extra profit.
-Although it might still retain the structure of the bud, stalks and other impurities are often evident in the stash.
+Although it might still retain the structure of the bud, stalks, and other impurities are often evident in the stash.

 This quality is sufficient for decent relaxation but may come with some side effects like dizziness and headache.